We are so lucky to have such amazing instructors working with us at the-sew-op! Here is a little information about each one:

 Gretchen has always been intrigued with fabrics and textiles and the idea that a small thread can bring them all together into so many shapes and sizes.
 She started sewing for purpose with recovering old sofas to bring new life into them, mending items here and there, making her children's Christmas stockings and gifting people with pajamas over the years.
 She also dabbled in what she calls quilting, making "graduation hugs" for nieces and nephews and her own kids to gift to them prior to heading off to college.
-Upon moving to Rhode Island, she discovered and completed the URI Master Seamstress I program with Diane Martin and Jane Headley.
-Through that course the lines of her figure were definitely not standard, and she benefited by learning patterns in order to better fit her patterns and clothing.
+Upon moving to Rhode Island, she discovered and completed the URI Master Seamstress I program.
 She has taken online courses and studied pattern making in order to create clothes that fit her lines versus hoping that her lines will fit the standard clothes on the rack.
 The learning continues and so does the fun!
 She is very excited to share the love of sewing with students of all ages.

 Tina has been quilting since the 90s and still tries to challenge herself to learn something new with every quilt.
 She started her own quilting business, “Seaside Stitches” in 1997 when she was making and selling tiny quilt block lapel pins.
 These days, she would prefer to teach you how to make your own!
 She specializes in precision piecing (EPP & FPP) and domestic machine quilting.
 She shows her work at local and regional quilt shows and has won multiple awards through the years.
 When she is not teaching, you can find her enjoying the Rhode Island scenery.